|Degree Awarded||Discipline||Duration||Entry Level||Seats in IIST|

 Evolve Better– Enhancing Employability Quotient along with Holistic Development.

-To develop the ability to demonstrate technical competence in the fields of electronics and communication engineering and to develop solutions to the problems in core as well as inter disciplinary areas
+To create the ability to demonstrate technical competence in the fields of electronics and communication engineering and to develop solutions to the problems in core as well as inter disciplinary areas.

-To develop graduates with sound academic background and industrial exposure which gives them capability to make a productive contribution to society through lifelong learning.
+To develop graduates with sound academic background and industrial exposure this gives them capability to make a productive contribution to society through lifelong learning.

-To produce competent professionals with moral values, ethics to build an efficient team with soft skill capabilities
+To develop competent professionals with moral values, ethics to build an efficient team with soft skill capabilities

-PSO1: The ability to analyze, design and implement application specific electronic system for complex engineering problems for analog, digital domain, communications and signal processing applications by applying the knowledge of basic sciences, engineering mathematics and engineering fundamentals.
+The ability to analyze, design, and implement an application-specific electronic system for complex engineering problems for analog, digital domain, communications and signal processing applications by applying the knowledge of basic sciences, engineering mathematics, and engineering fundamentals.

-PSO2: The ability to adapt for rapid changes in tools and technology with an understanding of societal and ecological issues relevant to professional engineering practice through life-long learning.
+The ability to adapt to rapid changes in tools and technology with an understanding of societal and ecological issues relevant to professional engineering practice through life-long learning.

-PSO3: Excellent adaptability to function in multi-disciplinary work environment, good interpersonal skills as a leader in a team in appreciation of professional ethics and societal responsibilities.
+Excellent adaptability to function in the multi-disciplinary work environment, good interpersonal skills as a leader in a team in appreciation of professional ethics and societal responsibilities.

 Electronics and Communication engineering is one of the most popular engineering branches out there.
 Electronics and Communication Engineering is also the major driving force for the present-day Information Technology revolution.
 Fields like IoT, Robotics, Mechatronics, Drone Technologies, Communication Systems, Design and fabrication of electronic and computer hardware’s are some of the major areas which are growing exponentially.
 With the recent advancements in technologies, most of the industries are beginning to adopt robotics, automation technologies, smart energy systems, Internet of Things (IoT) into their process.